 The promotion of evangelism should also include creating opportunities for involvement.
-Making plans, setting goals and following through with plans are important parts of an effective evangelism program for any National Church.
+Making plans, setting goals, and following through with plans are important parts of an effective evangelism program for any national church.

 Encouraging the planting of new churches is another important aspect of the promotion of evangelism.
-Until the New Testament Church has been established in every village, town, city and neighborhood, the work of church planting is not finished.
+Until the New Testament church is established in every village, town, city, and neighborhood, the work of church planting is not finished.